ubinexus/sonic-utilities/doc/Command-Reference.md

   ```
   admin@sonic:~$ sudo config feature autorestart bgp disabled
   ```
-Note: If the state or auto-restart value for a feature is "always_enabled" then config commands are don't care and will not update state/auto-restart value.
+NOTE: If the existing state or auto-restart value for a feature is "always_enabled" then config commands are don't care and will not update state/auto-restart value.

 Go Back To [Beginning of the document](#) or [Beginning of this section](#feature)